haoheliu/haoheliu.github.io/index.md

 news:
     shown:
       - time: 2023-12-09 &#128227;
+        note: Four papers were accepted by ICASSP 2024 this year.
+Many thanks to the collaborators and the feedback from reviewers!
+      - time: 2023-12-09 &#128227;
         note: Accepted by AAAI 2024 - DiffRes (Learning the Spectrogram Temporal Resolution for Audio Classification).
       - time: 2023-12-09 &#128227;
         note: Accepted by NeurIPS  2023 Workshop on Machine Learning for Audio - Composing and Validating Large-Scale Datasets for Training Open Foundation Models for Audio.